Play Audio

 Understanding the Final Rule: FTC Noncompete Ban

-Effective 120 days after its publication in the Federal Register, the FTC's final rule prohibits the use of noncompete clauses for most workers, including employees, independent contractors and unpaid workers such as interns and volunteers.
+The FTC's final rule, set to take effect on September 4, 2024, prohibits the use of noncompete clauses for most workers, including employees, independent contractors and unpaid workers such as interns and volunteers.

 This policy shift is intended to enhance worker mobility and foster a more dynamic and competitive business environment by preventing the restrictions that noncompete agreements impose on workers’ career movements.